kaby76/AntlrVSIX/doc/Import.md

 ## Remove options within optionSpec's at the beginning of rules.

-Similar to the previous transform, optionSpec's at the beginning of rules require clean up.
+Similar to the previous transform, _output_, _backtrack_, _memoize_, _ASTLabelType_, _rewrite_
+are removed from optionSpec at the beginning  of a rule.
+If the optionsSpec is empty after removing these options, the section itself is removed.

 ## Use new "tokens {}" syntax.

-In Antlr4, the _tokens { ... }_ syntax was changed from semi-colon delimited values
+In Antlr4, the _tokens { ... }_ syntax was changed from semi-colon delimited identifiers
-to comma delimited values.
+to comma delimited identifiers.
 The last item in the _tokens_ list does not have a trailing comma, so it is removed.

     //tokensSpec